 Cons of RSS Feeds

-- Learning Curve: Some users may find it challenging to understand how to set up and use an RSS reader initially.
+• Learning Curve: Some users may find it challenging to initially understand how to set up and use an RSS reader.

-- Incomplete Content Display: Depending on the feed format used by the website or blog, some articles may only display a summary instead of the full text.
-Users would then need to click through to the original source for complete information.
+• Incomplete Content Display: Depending on the feed format used by the website or blog, some articles may only display a summary instead of the full text.
+Users then need to click through to the source for complete information.

 Atom Feeds